archiewald/blog/_posts/2019-01-06-being-dev-1-year.md

 It is a good moment do send kudos to people who helped me in the last year:

-[codequest](https://codequest.com/) - a great company I work in, I was really lucky I applied there and got hired as a freshman.
-Let me point out how much support I got there:
+[codequest](https://codequest.com/) - **a great company I work in,** I was really lucky I applied there and got hired as a freshman.
+Let me point out how much support I got:

 - 2 interesting projects I was involved in, starting from their planning phase - no legacy code!
 - great mentorship by a skillful senior developer,